Avaiga/taipy-doc/docs/gallery/decision_support/3_production_planning/index.md

 graphs can be selected by choosing the data to display (costs, productions, etc.).

-### Modifying the Parameters
+### Editing parameters

 On the right-hand side of this panel, you can modify various parameters categorized into three sections:

 - **Capacity Constraints**: Modify capacity values for different products (finished and raw).
 - **Objectives Weights**: Emphasize minimizing a specific cost (stock or backordering).
 - **Initial Parameters**: Modify other parameters like Initial Stock and Unit Cost.
 By "Playing" with these parameters, you can create several scenarios.

 ## Page 3: Compare Scenarios